LordMirex/WebDaddy/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The design is professional, clean, and conversion-focused, built around the "WebDaddy Empire" brand with a royal crown logo and a color scheme of Royal Blue (#1e3a8a), Gold (#d4af37), and Accent Navy Blue (#0f172a).
 Tailwind CSS via CDN is used for modern utility-first styling, and Alpine.js handles interactive components (e.g., mobile menu, FAQ accordions) via CDN, ensuring portability.
 The UI prioritizes minimalism, consistency, and responsiveness with a unified design, royal blue gradient navigation, professional white cards with colored accent borders, and consistent typography.
 The homepage is optimized for conversion, featuring templates above the fold, a simplified "How It Works" section, and an FAQ accordion.
-Mobile responsiveness is comprehensively addressed with mobile-first Tailwind utilities and responsive grid classes across all public, affiliate, and admin interfaces.
+Mobile responsiveness is comprehensively addressed with mobile-first Tailwind utilities and responsive grid classes across all public, affiliate, and admin interfaces. **Branding is consistently implemented across all pages using the webdaddy-logo.png file (assets/images/webdaddy-logo.png) in headers (admin, affiliate), login pages, and registration pages, replacing all previous icon-based logos for professional brand presentation.**

 ### Technical Implementations
 The backend uses plain PHP 8.x and interacts with a SQLite database (`webdaddy.db`).
 The frontend utilizes Tailwind CSS 3.x via CDN and Alpine.js 3.x via CDN for interactivity, ensuring zero-installation deployment by loading resources directly from unpkg/jsdelivr.
 Security measures include CSRF protection on all forms, rate limiting on login attempts, prepared statements for SQL injection prevention, `password_hash/verify` for authentication, session regeneration, HttpOnly + Secure cookies, HTTPS enforcement, input sanitization, and comprehensive security headers (X-XSS-Protection, CSP, HSTS).
 Foreign key constraints are enabled via PRAGMA.
 Error handling is improved with database operation validation and user-friendly messages.
 The system is SEO-ready with robots.txt and sitemap.xml, and includes professional error pages (404, 500).
 All Bootstrap dependencies have been completely removed and replaced with Tailwind CSS and Alpine.js for a leaner, faster frontend.